-- Public stakeholders can include, but are not limited to, residents, targeted end users, community leaders, elected officials, advocacy organizations, local businesses, and members of vulnerable or underserved populations (i.e. elderly, youth, physically and/or mentally disabled, members from disadvantaged communities, etc.) - Consider the level to which the attachments show the applicant engaged the disadvantaged community the project is supposed to be benefitting (when applicable). - Were the stakeholders allowed to give input that changed the project? - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to law enforcement, transportation, local health department, schools/school districts, emergency services, metropolitan planning organization, etc.) - Meetings and/or events.
-How many were held to engage stakeholders is key to Public Participation?
-These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets, door-to-door solicitation, etc. - How the meetings or events were noticed: local newspaper, county website, on the radio, Facebook, Twitter, at school parents group meetings, at church, local publications in other languages, flyers, etc. - How the meetings or events were documented: Meeting sign-in sheets, meeting notes, letters of support, photos, etc. - Where the meetings or events took place: school, community center, city council hall, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc.
+- Public stakeholders can include, but are not limited to, residents, targeted end-users, community leaders, elected officials, community-based organizations, advocacy organizations, local businesses, and members of vulnerable or underserved populations (e.g., older adults, youth, persons with disabilities, members of disadvantaged communities, etc.) - Consider the level to which the attachments show the applicant engaged the disadvantaged community the project is supposed to be benefitting (when applicable). - Were the stakeholders allowed to give input that changed the project? - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to transportation agencies, local health departments, schools/school districts, emergency services, metropolitan planning organizations, law enforcement, etc.) - In-person or virtual meetings and/or events.
+How many were held to engage stakeholders is key to Public Participation.
+These can include, but are not limited to:

+- The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets and other community events, door-to-door solicitation, walk or bike audits, etc. - How the meetings or events were noticed: local newspapers, agency websites, radio announcements, social media posts on Facebook, Twitter, Instagram, etc., school parents group meetings, places of worship, local publications in other languages, flyers, etc. - How the meetings or events were documented: Meeting sign-in sheets, meeting notes, virtual participant lists, virtual chat logs, letters of support, photos, etc. - Where the meetings or events took place: Virtual meeting platforms, schools, community centers, city council hall, parks or other outdoor locations to accommodate safe in-person gathering and social distancing, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, virtual accessibility features such as captioning and interpretation, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc. - Other methods used to engage and obtain input from the community during the COVID-19 pandemic, such as crowdsourcing maps and surveys.

-- Points should be awarded based on the extent that the relevant stakeholders were engaged in the development of the project and the level of community outreach and meeting/event accessibility - The level of expected public outreach and participation for a project is directly connected to the magnitude and complexity of the proposed project and the community characteristics being served and/or impacted by the project. - Consider all attachments the agency provided in connection with this sub-question, including but not limited to: any applicable public outreach process/proposal/plan, links to websites, meeting agenda, meeting sign-in sheet, meeting minutes, public service announcements, letters of support, photos, surveys, etc. - IF an applicant did not attach ANY documentation to show a thorough and effective public engagement process the application should not receive full points. - Consider the extent that the relevant stakeholders were engaged in the development of the project and the level of community outreach and meeting/event accessibility in relation to the magnitude and complexity of the proposed project and the community characteristics being served and/or impacted by the project, and how recent the latest outreach was held. - Additional consideration can be given for documented outreach which has been ongoing for a longer duration.
+- Points should be awarded based on the extent that the relevant stakeholders were engaged in the development of the project and the level of community outreach and meeting/event accessibility - The level of expected public outreach and participation for a project is directly connected to the magnitude and complexity of the proposed project and the community characteristics being served and/or impacted by the project. - Consider all attachments the agency provided in connection with this sub-question, including but not limited to: any applicable public outreach process/proposal/plan, links to websites, meeting agenda, meeting sign-in sheet, meeting minutes, public service announcements, letters of support, photos, surveys, etc. - IF an applicant did not attach ANY documentation to show a thorough and effective public engagement process, the application should not receive full points. - Consider the extent that the relevant stakeholders were engaged in the development of the project and the level of community outreach and meeting/event accessibility in relation to the magnitude and complexity of the proposed project and the community characteristics being served and/or impacted by the project, and how recent the latest outreach was held. - Additional consideration can be given for documented outreach which has been ongoing for a longer duration. - For combined I/NI projects, evaluators should ensure that the applicant discusses the public participation and planning process for the infrastructure AND non-infrastructure elements of the project.